 Rosé is prolific along the Urban Wine Trail in downtown Santa Barbara.
-Begin your rosé tour with a stop at El Presidio in the Presidio Neighborhood, where you’ll have the chance to savor wines from Jamie Slone Wines, Au Bon Climat, and Grassini Family Vineyards, all who have refined rosés waiting to be shared with you.
+Begin your rosé tour with a stop at El Presidio in the Presidio Neighborhood, where you’ll have the chance to savor wines from Au Bon Climat, Grassini Family Vineyards, and Happy Canyon Vineyard, all who have refined rosés waiting to be shared with you.

 You’ll find rosé at every turn in The Funk Zone.
 Start with Municipal Winemakers’ popular Pale Pink, a blend of Grenache, Cinsault, Carignane, Counoise, Grenache Blanc, Mourvèdre and Syrah.
 Riverbench Winery pours an elegant Rosé of Pinot Noir from the Santa Maria Valley AVA.
 At Margerum Wine Company, sip on one of their signature wines, aptly named Riviera Rosé.
-For a one-stop-shop, Santa Barbara Wine Collective pours The Paring Rosé of Pinot Noir and Fess Parker’s Rosé of Pinot Noir.
+For a one-stop-shop, Santa Barbara Wine Collective has a specialty rosé tasting flight that includes pours of the 2016 Mattina Fiore Saignee Rosé, 2018 Cebada Estate Rosé of Pinot Noir, 2019 Notary Public Rosé of Grenache, and 2020 Tribute to Grace Rosé of Grenache.
 At Kunin Wines, sit back and sip on two different, but equally delicious, rosés.
-You’ll need to book an appointment to taste the Sanguis Santa Ynez Valley Rosé, and you can pay tribute to one of the “originals” at Santa Barbara Winery while savoring their Rosé of Syrah.
+You’ll need to book an appointment to taste the Sanguis‘ 2019 Gypsy Soul, and you can pay tribute to one of the “originals” at Santa Barbara Winery while savoring their Rosé of Syrah.

-Adjacent to The Funk Zone, you can take advantage of Carr Winery’s glorious patio while sipping on the 2019 Carr Grenache Rosé.
+Adjacent to The Funk Zone, you can take advantage of Carr Winery’s glorious patio while sipping on one of two varietals of rosé, mourvèdre and grenache.

 Worth the Drive